lorawoodford/api-training/additional resources/README.md

 ## ArchivesSpace_Phila2016_Celia-ODBC.pdf
-This is a pdf of a presentation given by Celia Caust-Ellenbogen crediting and explaingin Nancy Enneking's approach to connecting ArchivesSpace to Access through an ODBC connection.
-For those attendees that wish the API could assist in reporting, this is our recommended route to solving that need until AS itself updates its reporting features.
+This is a pdf of a presentation given by Celia Caust-Ellenbogen (Swarthmore) crediting and explaining Nancy Enneking's (Getty) approach to connecting ArchivesSpace to Access through an ODBC connection.
+For those attendees that wish the API could assist in reporting and analysis, this is our recommended approach.
+Thanks to Celia for her permission to post these slides, and much credit and thanks to Nancy by proxy!